Bootstrapping entanglement in quantum spin systems: Solving LMG model from algebra of angular momentum

 The spectrum of the LMG model can be solved exactly using the algebra of angular momentum, as originally proposed by Lipkin in \cite{Lipkin:1965tgk}.
 This approach involves writing the Hamiltonian in a different basis, which results in a significantly simpler form.

-At each site, there exists the fundamental representation $\bf 2$, i.e. the spin-1/2 representation, of the SU(2) group.
-For the entire system, the representation of the SU(2) group is reducible and can be expressed as \be {\bf 2}^{\otimes L} = \bigoplus_{l=l_{\rm min}}^{L/2} ({\bf 2\ibl + 1})_{d_{j}}, \ee where the duplicate number of the $({\bf 2\ibl+1})$ representation, i.e. the spin-$l$ representation, is given by \be d_{l} = \frac{2l+1}{L+1}C_{L+1}^{\frac{L}{2}+l+1}. \ee There are $l_{\rm min}=0$ for an even integer $L$, and $l_{\rm min}=\frac{1}{2}$ for an odd integer $L$.
-For the special case where $l=L/2$, the duplicate number $d_{L/2}=1$.
+At each site, there exists the fundamental representation $\bf 2$, i.e. the spin-1/2 representation, of the su(2) algebra.
+For the entire system, the representation of the su(2) algebra is reducible and can be expressed as \be {\bf 2}^{\otimes N} = \bigoplus_{l=l_{\rm min}}^{N/2} ({\bf 2\ibl + 1})_{d_l}, \ee where the duplicate number of the $({\bf 2\ibl+1})$ representation, i.e. the spin-$l$ representation, is given by \be d_{l} = \frac{2l+1}{N+1}C_{N+1}^{\frac{N}{2}+l+1}. \ee There are $l_{\rm min}=0$ for an even integer $N$, and $l_{\rm min}=\frac{1}{2}$ for an odd integer $N$.
+For the special case where $l=N/2$, the duplicate number $d_{N/2}=1$.